 Dr. John Alexander MacGregor was born on the 5th of May, 1872 in Middleville, Lanark County.
 He was the first born child of Alexander MacGregor and the former Elizabeth Robertson.
 His younger siblings included; Robert, William, Lizzie, Maggie and Albert.
-According to the 1891 census, the MacGregor family was living in the City of London and Mr. MacGregor was a life insurance agent and Dr. MacGregor was a medical student.
+According to the 1891 census, the MacGregor family was living in the City of London.
+Further it was recorded that Mr. MacGregor was a life insurance agent and Dr. MacGregor was a medical student.

 Dr. and Mrs. MacGregor purchased a home in London, located at 496 Waterloo Street.
 This beautiful home has since been designated as a Heritage Home.
 In 1920, Dr. MacGregor was appointed as Professor of Medicine at the University of Western Ontario.
 In 1925 he became Professor Emeritus.
 Throughout his life he was a tireless worker and he read extensively keeping abreast of advancing medical innovation.

 Dr. and Mrs. MacGregor’s son John, died of tuberculosis on the 21st of March, 1927.
 He was buried at the Woodland Mausoleum in London.
 Their son Langford became a physician.

 Dr. MacGregor died in 1939.
 Mrs. MacGregor died around 1943.
 They are buried at Woodland Cemetery.
 There sons are also buried there.

 Photo courtesy of Western University Library.